eyoo1109/sieve-of-eratosthenes/README.md

 # Question 1

-After cloning the git repository, please run:
+After cloning the git repository, please navigate to the project directory (sieve-of-eratosthenes) in a terminal and run the following command:
 ### `mvn spring-boot:run`

 After this finishes, open a browser and go to:
 ### `localhost:8080`

 This will bring you to a simple page with a text field.
 Type in a valid integer and click the `Get primes` button.
-The result should show up on the page.
+The result will show up on the page.

 # Question 2